Thalixte/Google-Earth-Decoder-Optimization-Tools/README.md

 project_name: the name of your project
 *   **compressonatortool_folder**: the folder that contains the compressonator exe (compressonatorcli.exe) that convert and compress the DDS texture files of the packages.
 This exe shoud be in the <path_to_compressonator\bin\cli> folder
 *   **author_name**: the name of the author of the scenery
+*   **NB_PARALLEL_TASKS**: number of parallel instance of compressonator running at the same time.
+If you experiment issues running the script, try lowering this setting

 8.5) Usage:
 Open Blender in administrator mode.